DaltonCarter/Seinira-The-Khadran-Colosseum/README.md

 This Project is the Functioning Framework for a classic JRPG style game, modled after Final Fantasy and Dragon Quest, and was made as my Solo Full Stack Capstone project for my React.js Web Development program.

+Here is a link to the demo video on youtube, it is quite long a shorter one will be uploaded soon: <a src="https://youtu.be/Is7r2OM0U6w">Seinira: The Khadran Colosseum</a>

 ## Technical Summary:

 This full-Stack S.P.A was made using React.js, using React router DOM for navigation, and a combination of CSS3 and Tailwind CSS for styling, it is backed by a REST API that is accessed using AXIOS for the HTTPS requests, Express.js for the routing, and CORS to handle complex resource sharing, Sequelize is used to structure user data, I.E Username, password, and Character Data in the back-end so it can be saved to an external PostgreSQL database for use when loging in or loading a save file.